assamite/itm_project/docs/source/base_data/final.rst

 space :math:`(X,Y,Z)`.
 Each data point is then a 3-tuple :math:`(x, y, z)`, where :math:`x` contains data to compress and :math:`y` and :math:`z` the two side information columns.
 For closer inspection, the data was plotted in 3D space as is seen in Figure 1.
+When inspecting the figure, we can see that the data seems to have two distinct shapes, or planes, in it.

 .. _final_1: